Skip to main content

 • Use direct HTTP when an engineer is building a fixed product integration against specific Enginy API endpoints.

-This is the recommended first setup for most teams during the alpha.
+This is the recommended first setup for most teams.

 1. In Enginy, enable MCP for the workspace and allow http://localhost:3118/callback.